willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 The idea of ​​the unit test is to validate and certify that your code is doing what it intends to do, giving feedback on the errors quickly before we deploy our project to production.

-One aspect that nobody explains very well is about the tests in Nodebots, which has as main objective in this case to create the electrical simulations and with mocks and stubs thus simulating the communication between components.
+One aspect that nobody explains very well is about the tests in Nodebots, which has as the main objective, in this case, to create the electrical simulations and with mocks and stubs thus simulating the communication between components.

 Let's now create a folder for our unit tests with the name `test`.